 Lee Valley Regional Park is a unique leisure, sports and environmental destination for all residents of London, Essex and Hertfordshire.

-The 26 mile long, 10,000 acre Park, much of it formerly derelict land, is partly funded by a levy on the Council Tax.
-This year there has been a 6 per cent decrease in this levy.
+The 26 mile long, 10,000 acre Park, much of it formerly derelict land, is partly funded by a levy on the council tax.